E-Sid/scripts/README.md

 - `cdr.pl` calculates the clinical dementia rating scale
 - `cdr-ftld.pl` calculates Clinical Dementia Rating, Clinical Dementia Rating + National Alzheimer's Disease Coordinating Centre (NACC) Frontotemporal Lobar Degeneration (CDR-FTLD)
 - `ect-age.pl` is an ECT Age-based and Dose calculator
+- `hip-waist.pl` is a Hip-Waiste Ratio calculator: `

 ## Instruction for sed Script
 This is a stream editor (sed) converter to make letters and reports more gender neutral.
 To make this script work please, use the following commands: